Seagate/cortx/doc/community-build/Generate-Cortx-Build-Stack.md

    -rw-r--r--   1 root root 1500564340 Jul 22 17:46 third-party-1.0.0-0.tar.gz
    ```

-## Compile and Build Complete CORTX Stack using Docker With TAG
+## Compile and Build Complete CORTX Stack using Docker With TAGGING

-   **Note:** You must delete the docker image, build for CORTX stack without TAG with `docker rmi <image_id>` command before processing with step 8.
+   **Note:** You must delete the docker image, build for CORTX stack without tagging with `docker rmi <image_id>` command before processing with step 8.

 7. Run the following command to clone the CORTX repository: